pmndrs/p2-es/README.md

 This is a maintained fork of [p2.js](https://github.com/schteppe/p2.js), originally created by Stefan Hedman [@schteppe](https://github.com/schteppe).

-It will be a type-safe flatbundle (esm and cjs) which allows for **tree shaking** and usage in modern environments.
+It is a type-safe flatbundle (esm and cjs) which allows for **tree shaking** and usage in modern environments.

-For now we forked this repository and updated typescript definitions to develop a React-hook for three.js [use-p2](https://github.com/pmndrs/use-p2)

-### TODO
-- [ ] add hasActiveBodies to World and use in use-p2 (see [cannon-es](https://github.com/pmndrs/cannon-es/blob/master/src/world/World.ts#L868))
+If you're using three.js in a React environment with react-three-fiber, check out [use-p2](https://github.com/pmndrs/use-p2)!
+It's a wrapper around p2-es that runs in a web worker.

 ---